spin-itn/spin-itn.github.io/docs/training/ws2/ws2_overview.md

 <img src="/assets/images/ws2/ceveo.png" alt="SPIN WS2 venue" width="100%"/>

 The workshop will take place near Bordeaux, along the South Atlantic coast of France.
-Besides the More specifically, the venue is located in Carcans, right between the ocean and a lovely lake:
+More specifically, the venue is located in Carcans, right between the ocean and a lovely lake:
 {: style="text-align: justify;"}